The-Dagger-Project/Dagger-Lang/README.md

 # Dagger
 Dagger is a homoiconic, interpreted programming language designed to be fast and effective.
-It is written in C, based on Dagger, and uses the MPC library to parse through information.
+It is written in C, based on Lisp, and uses the MPC library to parse through information.

 # Installation
 Currently, Dagger is available only as an interactive prompt (we're hoping to make it include external files in future commits).
 First of all, clone this repo: